 - Locate Max upload file size

-- Note that the size here is in KB
+- ** The size here is in KB, not MB

 WordPress Post Revisions, or autosaves, store a record of each saved draft or published update for a post.
 This system allows a user to see the last few changes and to restore a page or post to a previous version.